 What is Platinum?

 Platinum is a dense, malleable metal represented by the symbol Pt and atomic number 78.
-This metal is also ductile, corrosion resistant, and highly unreactive with a very high melting point.
+This metal is ductile, corrosion-resistant, and highly unreactive with a very high melting point.
 The name comes from the Spanish term “platina,” which translates into little silver.
-According to historians, South Americans discovered this rare, valuable metal before the Europeans arrived.
+According to historians, South Americans discovered this rare, valuable, metal before the Europeans arrived.
 The largest producers of platinum are South Africa and Russia.
 A small amount of this gray-white metal is produced every year because it is not commonly found in the Earth's crust.